 The Admissions Office is responsible for determining the residency status of Cal State LA applicants and students for CSU tuition purposes.
 This determination is based on information supplied in the CSU Admission application, the CSU Residence Questionnaire Form, and, as necessary, other evidence furnished by the student.
 A student who fails to submit adequate information to establish eligibility for CA resident classification will be classified as a nonresident for CSU tuition purposes.
-Additional information regarding CSU California Residency Determination is available in the University Catalog Appendix B, and on the CSU Office of the Chancellor Determining California Residency webpage.
+Additional information regarding CSU California Residency Determination is available in the University Catalog Appendix B, and on the CSU California Residency for Tuition Purposes webpage.

 If you would like the campus to reconsider your initial residence classification, please continue reading below for the next steps.